lace-wing/PetRenamer/README.md

 * Compatible with most modded pets if they do it the vanilla way:
     * If a summon item happens to summon multiple different pets at once, only one of them will be named
     * If the pet name hover text only shows up in a specific position, contact that other mods dev so he can fix the pets hitbox
+    * (For example some Thorium Mod pets only show a name when hovered over the top left corner of the sprite)

 Example: